rahulsh1/rahulsh1.github.com/_posts/2018-12-20-Spring-ObjectFactory_Basics.md

 Since Spring cannot decide which specific implementation you want (and neither bean is marked as `@Primary` too), this would throw an expection.
 > org.springframework.beans.factory.NoUniqueBeanDefinitionException: No qualifying bean of type 'com.example.service.LogService' available: expected single matching bean but found 2: plainLogger,jsonLogger

-One fix for above would be to mark of the implementations as `@Primary`.
+One fix for above would be to mark one of the implementations as `@Primary`.
 But what if you needed both the implementations?

 To do that, I'll now use the API introduced in 5.1 for this (this is not supported pre-5.1 though).